awsdocs/amazon-ec2-user-guide/doc_source/event-windows.md

 ## Modify event windows<a name="modify-event-windows"></a>

-You can modify all the fields of an event window except its ID\.
+You can modify all of the fields of an event window except its ID\.
 For example, when daylight savings begin, you might want to modify the event window schedule\.
 For existing event windows, you might want to add or remove targets\.

 Use one of the following methods to modify an event window\.